 Dining Out With Baby

 Nobody wants to be that parent with the screaming baby at a nice restaurant on a Saturday night.
 But, fast food and Chuck E Cheese are not new parents’ only options.
-Atlanta’s vibrant restaurant scene – from down-home Southern fare to delicious international flavors to the new food truck craze – can be baby-friendly.
+Atlanta’s vibrant restaurant scene – from down-home Southern fare to delicious international flavors to finding an awesome food truck – can be baby-friendly.

 Kim Bigelman, Atlanta mother to 11-month-old Clara, started taking Clara out to eat soon after she was born.
 “We have always been impressed with Atlanta restaurants’ hospitality to an infant,” she says, especially at St. Angelo’s Pizza in Vinings.

 Many other local restaurants also try to appeal to young families.
-Rich Chey, owner of Doc Chey’s Noodle Houses and Osteria 832 Pizza and Pasta, estimates that about 50 percent of his restaurant patrons are families with children.
+Rich Chey, owner of Doc Chey’s Noodle Houses and Osteria 832, estimates that about 50 percent of his restaurant patrons are families with children.
 He explains why being family-friendly is important to him: “My partner and I started our first restaurant when we had young families and realized that there weren’t many family-friendly options in the Virginia Highland neighborhood.”

 Chey recommends that, in general, families arrive for dinner early.
 Eating dinner at 5 or 6 p.m. ensures fewer guests to bother if your baby makes a fuss, faster service, and a more attentive wait staff.
 Alternatively, if you know that your baby can sleep through noise and usually falls asleep in the car, consider putting baby to sleep in his carseat and bringing baby asleep to the restaurant in the carseat carrier.